lkshh9/C-Programming/README.md

 ## contribution
 This repository is opened for your contribution. let's build it a large collection of c programmatic and algorithmic codes.
 More to more contributions make it accessible to others and make you a better programmer.
 So let's do it.

-This repo helps you to access all the major programms you would required to learn the basics of C.
+This repo helps you to access all the major programs you would required to learn the basics of C.